cncf/wg-serverless/workflow/spec/spec.md

 </details>

-As events are received the event state can use the "expression" parameter to match the event with one or more defined in the [events](#Event-Definition) section.
+As events are received the event state can use the "eventRef" parameter to match the event with one or more defined in the [events](#Event Definition) section.
 If the expression evaluates to true, a set of defined actions is performed in sequence or in parallel.

 Once defined actions finished execution, a transition to the next state can occur.